Chevrotain/chevrotain/docs/tutorial/step3a_adding_actions_separated.md

     // The Ctx argument is the current CSTNode's children. selectClause(ctx) {
-        // Each Terminal or Non-Terminal in a rule are collected into
+        // Each Terminal or Non-Terminal in a grammar rule are collected into
-        // an array with the same name in the ctx object. let columns = ctx.Identifier.map((identToken) => identToken.image)
+        // an array with the same name(key) in the ctx object. let columns = ctx.Identifier.map((identToken) => identToken.image)

         return {